jwe4ec/ttt-p1-main-analysis/README.md

 ##### From LifePak

-Raw ecological momentary assessment (EMA) data are stored in the `/TRACK to TREAT/Data/LifePak Raw Data (Do Not Modify)` folder, which contains 10 CSV files obtained from LifePak (per Date Modified file metadata, presumably 8 files were obtained on 4/28/20 and 2 files were obtained on 9/28/21).
+Raw EMA data are stored in the `/TRACK to TREAT/Data/LifePak Raw Data (Do Not Modify)` folder, which contains 10 CSV files obtained from LifePak (per Date Modified file metadata, presumably 8 files were obtained on 4/28/20 and 2 files were obtained on 9/28/21).
 The LifePak cleaning script appears to focus on the 5 files with `NIS` in the filename (see below); the `/TRACK to TREAT/Data/readme_ttt_p1.docx` file also states that files with `NIS` (which it defines as "notification-initiated survey") in the filename are the data to be used.

 #### Clean